 We are aware of an issue where the product version reported by @@VERSION is incorrect for Azure SQL Database.
 The version of the SQL Server database engine run by Azure SQL Database is always ahead of the on-premises version of SQL Server, and includes the latest security fixes.
 This means that the patch level is always on par with or ahead of the on-premises version of SQL Server, and that the latest features available in SQL Server are available in Azure SQL Database.

 To programmatically determine the engine edition, use SELECT SERVERPROPERTY('EngineEdition').
-This query will return '5' for standalone databases and '8' for managed instances in Azure SQL Database.
+This query will return '5' for single databases/elastic pools and '8' for managed instances in Azure SQL Database.

 We will update the documentation once this issue is resolved.